Bigfoot, or Sasquatch, is a giant ape-like creature believed to roam North America, but is he real?

 Among the Coast Salish peoples of the Pacific Northwest, which includes tribes such as the Lummi, Coast Salish, and Squamish, stories of Sasquatch, known as “sásq’ets” in their language, are particularly prevalent.

-In their folklore, Sasquatch is often portrayed as a shy and elusive creature that inhabits the dense forests of the region.
+In their folklore, Sasquatch is often portrayed as a shy and elusive creature inhabiting the region’s dense forests.

 While the specifics of Sasquatch legends vary among different Native American tribes, there are common themes of respect for nature, cautionary tales about the dangers of the wilderness, and reverence for the mysterious and unknown.